Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 **5. Test SSH Connection:**

 * Double-click the saved session in PuTTY to initiate the SSH connection.
-* PuTTY should now connect to your Linux server using the SSH key pair you generated.
+* PuTTY should now connect to your Linux server using the server generated key pairs.

 ![test connection](user1_serverkey_auth.JPG)

 That's it!
-You've established an SSH connection from your Linux server to your Windows client using PuTTY.
-Make sure to replace placeholders like your_username and your_windows_ip with your actual values.
+You've established an SSH connection from your Windows client to Linux server using server generated keys.
+Make sure to replace placeholders like your_username and hostname_or_IP with your actual values.